Associate Director, Policy & Advocacy

 Compensation and Benefits

-- TIAA 403(b) Retirement: Annual 10% contribution of salary, no match required
+- TIAA 403(b) Retirement: An additional 10% of your annual salary contributed on your behalf, no match required.

-- Kaiser Permanente Health Insurance and Guardian Dental Insurance, with employee contribution
+- Kaiser Permanente Health and Vision Insurance and Guardian Dental Insurance, with monthly employee contribution

 - Life and Disability Insurance

 - Paid Time Off, accrued bi-weekly, pro-rated to 15 days annually